How to fit a grazing muzzle and halter to your horse

-- Use a halter that is breakaway.
+- Use a halter that is a breakaway.
 This should be the norm, anyway!

-- The halter should be able to snap away at the crown piece, and the muzzle should ideally be able to snap away from the halter.
-You can use a nylon halter with a leather crown piece as a breakaway.
+- The halter should snap away at the crown piece, and the muzzle should ideally be able to snap away from the halter.
+As a breakaway, you can use a nylon halter with a leather crown piece.
 It’s crazy easy to switch out a nylon crown piece for a leather one.

 Make sure the muzzle is lined up correctly before you attach it to your halter.

 - Some muzzles are not perfectly square or round.
 You may find a mark or notation that indicates which way is forward.
 They are typically longer front to back, to mimic the shape of your horse’s face and to give the jaws room to move.

 - Your horse’s lips, the muzzle’s flat part, and the ground should all be parallel when your horse is chomping away.
 If the muzzle is tipped toward the front or the back, there’s a lot of room for your horse to get rubs.